Asabeneh/JavaScript-for-Everyone/readMe.md

 #### Exercise - 4 : String

-1. Declare a variable name company and assign it to an initial value **"Coding Academy"**.
+1. Declare a variable name company and assign it to an initial value **'Coding Academy'**.
 1. Print the string on the browser console using __console.log()__
 1. Print the __length__ of the string on the browser console using _console.log()_
 1. Change all the string to capital letters using __toUpperCase()__ method